 Step by Step Guide to Acquire Real Estate in an IRA

-Step 1 – Open and Fund your IRA – It takes New Direction IRA 2 business days to open your account once your application is in the office.
+Step 1 – Open and Fund your Real Estate IRA – It takes New Direction IRA two business days to open your account once your application is in the office.
 Then you will fund the account with a rollover, transfer, and/or contribution.
-This may take several weeks; so, plan for that in your timetable.
+This may take several weeks, so plan accordingly.

 Step 2 – Find a property and make an offer – The offer needs to be made in the name of the IRA (as it is the buyer) and earnest money needs to come from the IRA or a non-disqualified person.
 Do not use your personal funds to pay the earnest money.

 Step 3 – Work with your New Direction Client Representative and Acquisitions Specialist to assemble the paperwork for the purchase.
-Closing documents should be in our office 3 business days before the closing date.
+Closing documents must be received by our office at least 3 full business days before the closing date.

 Leveraging Real Estate in an IRA

-After your IRA has successfully purchased real estate, the IRA holder makes the management decisions.
+After you have used your self directed IRA to purchase real estate, the IRA holder makes the management decisions.
 That may include the hiring of a property manager (or other non-disqualified person or entity) to handle the day-to-day cash flow and operations, or you may choose to work directly with New Direction to have vendors and other bills paid.
 You are allowed to make decisions for your IRA-held asset, but there are limitations that the IRS imposes.

-Income generated by the IRA-owned real estate must go back into the IRA.
+Income generated by the self directed IRA real estate must go back into the IRA.
 Rent checks are made out to the IRA (or the management company if there is one), not the IRA holder.

-You can not pay for any property related expenses with your personal funds on behalf of the IRA.
+You can not pay for any property related expenses with your personal funds on behalf of the Real Estate IRA.
 All expenses are paid from the IRA.

 As the IRA holder, you have the ability to choose tenants, plumbers, repairmen, etc. for your IRA-owned property.

-Maintenance and Improvements cannot be performed by the IRA holder or any disqualified person.
+Maintenance and Improvements cannot be performed by the self directed IRA real estate holder or any disqualified person.

 As mentioned above, there are several ways to have real estate in your IRA:

-Hold title to Real Estate.
+Hold title to real estate.
 A real estate contract is written between the IRA (New Direction IRA, Inc FBO (client name) IRA) and the seller.
-Funds from the IRA are sent to closing for the purchase, and the IRA takes title to the property directly.
+Funds from the self directed IRA real estate are sent to closing for the purchase, and the IRA takes title to the property directly.

 Tenants-in-Common with a partner entity.
 This is one of the ways that an IRA can participate in a real estate asset without necessarily having the entire purchase price.
 The partner can be a person (even a disqualified person), an IRA, a company, or other entity.